evanwill/get-git-b/content/3-workflow.md

 Using `origin main` specifies which branch we want to push to in the remote repository.
 However, in most cases the command can be shortened to just `git push`.

+The first time you try to `push` you will probably need to setup [authentication on GitHub](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github#authenticating-with-the-command-line), see below for more info.

 Once you have a successful push, refresh your repository home page on GitHub to see the new commits!

+{% capture auth %}
+### Authentication

+When you push to GitHub or other platforms you will need to authenticate.
+The exact details of authenticating from the terminal will depend on the platform, security settings, and your operating system.

+On Windows installing git will come with a builtin credential manager--the first time you try to `push` you should be redirected to your web browser to authorize.
+On Windows and Mac installing GitHub Desktop or Visual Studio Code will also bundle a credential manager--you may need to make your first push on on those tools to set up authorization, then it will work on the terminal as well.

+On Linux you will probably want to [manually set up a credential manager](https://evanwill.github.io/_drafts/notes/git-credential.html).

+{% endcapture %}
+{% include alert.html text="auth" color="warning" %}

 ## git pull